How the Chang School at Toronto Metropolitan University is Leveraging Destiny One

 “The Modern Campus team were really responsive in helping us adapt to the COVID-19 crisis,” said Wong, the Chang School’s manager of business systems.

 “Our Destiny account manager knows our implementation and our integrations intimately, and being able to rely on the Modern Campus team to work with our internal IT teams is so important to enabling us to respond quickly and effectively as things change.
-Our IT staff at Ryerson are able to jump on calls with our Destiny support team and have very technically complex discussions to come to workable solutions to our business needs.”
+Our IT staff at Toronto Metropolitan University are able to jump on calls with our Destiny support team and have very technically complex discussions to come to workable solutions to our business needs.”

 By providing robust support and maintaining a deep knowledge of the Chang School’s use of the Destiny One product, the Modern Campus team helped the division stay on-track to meet their goals during an extremely challenging time.